cheshire-cat-ai/widget-vue/README.md

-# widget-vue
+# Vue Chat Widget 🐱

-Vue chat widget for the Cheshire Cat, ready to be used on any website
+Vue chat widget for the Cheshire Cat, ready to be used on any website.